Resume vs Curriculum Vitae (CV)

 “Title,” Funding Organization | $ amount, time span

-In many regions outside the US, the term CV is essentially just another word for resume.
-So, if you’re applying to a corporate job in another country and the posting asks for a CV, that may mean nothing more than changing your resume’s file name.
-However, different regions follow different CV standards.
+Yes and no. The term “CV” is basically just another word for “resume” in many regions outside the U.S. So, if an international job posting asks for a CV, you may just need to change the name of the file you upload from “[Your Name] – Resume” to “[Your Name] – CV.”
+But different regions follow different CV standards.
 For instance, in some Asian countries, it’s customary to include personal details like your date of birth or marital status.
-Always do your research to make sure your application fits the international job market you’re targeting.
+Always do research to make sure your application fits the international job market you’re targeting.